 If you are a working mother with a baby, Consider formula day and choose to feed mother milk at night.

-If the infant has adjusted to routine, Keep the baby on formula partially on weekends at the start.
+If the infant has adjusted to the routine, Keep the baby on formula partially on weekends at the start.
+During the partial weaning, you should start a light breakfast for a toddler.

 How to mix Formula and Breastmilk?